LispEngineer/EthernetRepeater/README.md

 * SW 4-0: Register address for below (Register decimal 17 is interesting.)
 * KEY 0: Set register address for KEY 1/2
 * KEY 1: Read from stored register to Red LEDs & HEX
-* KEY 2: Transmit fixed Ethernet packet
+* KEY 2: Transmit fixed Ethernet packet (at SV-defined fixed speed)
-* KEY 3: Reset Ethernet PHY (only)
+* KEY 3: Reset Ethernet Management & PHY (only, for now)
 * HEX 7-6: Stored MDIO Management Interface register (from key 0)
 * HEX 5-0: Receiver counts
   * 5-4: Count of received frames ended by a "carrier" message (i.e., RXDV 0, RXERR 1)
   * 3-0: The 16 bits read from the most recent receive FIFO: crc error, frame error, 3 bits of buffer number, 11 bits of length
-* LCD: Displays 32 characters of received packet data as ASCII starting after Ethernet frame header (i.e., after 2x MAC & EtherType)
+* LCD: Displays 32 characters of received packet data as ASCII starting after Ethernet frame header (i.e., after 2x MAC & EtherType, preamble and SFD)
+  * (This can be off if the PHY omits some preamble nibbles/bytes)

 ## Open Questions